bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 Perhaps you want to send an email when a document is uploaded.
 Maybe you want add some data to the list of documents before it gets rendered to the screen.
 Whatever you would like to do is possible with Plugins and our Event driven architecture.

-DOCman is a Nooku Framework powered extension and as such, has access to a powerful, yet simple event architecture.
+DOCman is a Joomlatools Framework powered extension and as such, has access to a powerful, yet simple event architecture.
 Almost ANY action in DOCman can have an event listener registered against it.
 Not only that, but multiple listeners can be registered for a single event.

 In the majority of cases, you will want to register an event listener against a controller action.
 This is not a requirement though, you can also register listeners against all model, view and controller actions.